-Jacob and I have been deliberating, weighting the pros and cons, but in the end we both decided to do the Colorado Cleanse again this spring.
-This will be Jacob’s fifth time and my second time doing this cleanse, so you might guess that we think it’s the best cleanse program out there.
+I have been deliberating, weighing the pros and cons, but in the end decided to do the Colorado Cleanse again this spring.
+This will be my second time doing this cleanse, so you might guess that I think it’s the best cleanse program out there.
 Plus, the Ayurvedic cleanse results are mighty.

 1- Poo poo poo poo poo